GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Conclusions

 The analysis presented here represents a major step forward in the characterisation of the ionised gas morpho-kinematics, ISM conditions, and general nature of a FIR-bright, high-redshift group of galaxies.
-There are still some ambiguities, which may be remedied by higher spectral resolution NIRSpec/IFU observations in different gratings (e.g., G140H).
+There are still some ambiguities (e.g., the distribution of \lya emission, the presence of narrow-line AGN), which may be remedied by higher spectral resolution NIRSpec/IFU observations in different gratings (e.g., G140H).
 Future SED analysis of the R100 data presented in this work will result in new estimates on stellar mass and star formation history.
-Work is already underway on ALMA high-resolution \cii (Telikova et al. in prep) and FIR-emitting dust analyses (Villanueva et al. in prep).
+Work is already underway on ALMA high-resolution \cii (\citealt{teli24}) and FIR-emitting dust analyses \citep{vill24}.
 When complete, this field will act as a key prototypical close-separation merger at high-redshift for studies of galaxy evolution.